dragdev-studios/PostBin/README.md

 ## Want your haste service to be a fallback?
 Just open an issue, with the URL, and we'll add it!

-## Changelog:
-1.0.2:
-* Fixed An AttributeError in the error class
-* Added the retry keyword to post methods.
-Defaults to 5 retries